What Is a Server and How Does It Power My Website?

 To further increase uptime, the server’s operating system is much more lenient when it comes to hardware component changes.
 The OS will often permit you to swap out a faulty component and replace it with a working one while the system is still running.
 Some new components will be recognized and will be utilized immediately without the need for a system reboot.
 Similarly, most operating system patches and updates will be applied on-the-fly without requiring a restart.

 Another unique characteristic of a server OS is that it may not come with a graphical user interface (GUI).
 Instead, you may be expected to interact with the server through the command line.
 The lack of a GUI means that the server can be further streamlined for optimal performance by freeing up as much memory and processing power as possible.
 And when you consider that server administration usually happens remotely over a secure shell (SSH) connection, then it really doesn’t make sense to have a graphical user interface that just consumes server resources.
-Moreover, server computers are usually headless which means that they are not attached to a monitor, mouse, and keyboard.
+Moreover, server computers are usually headless which means that they are not attached to a monitor, mouse, or keyboard.

 Other notable features that are commonly found in server-grade operating systems include the detection of hardware faults like overheating and component failures, advanced networking setups, and the ability to create flexible and frequent backups of data.
-These features and many others can be found in operating systems like Windows Server, Ubuntu Server, CentOS, as well as other Linux variants like Red Hat Enterprise and Debian.
+These features and many others can be found in operating systems like Windows Server, Ubuntu Server, and CentOS, as well as other Linux variants like Red Hat Enterprise and Debian.

 Servers can either be stored on-premises or in a data center.
 On-premise storage allows you immediate access to the server, however, you will not have a good Internet connection and not as many disaster mitigation measures in place without a serious investment in proper equipment and personnel.
 That is why many companies opt to place their servers in a colocation facility where the colocation hosting provider will ensure that the server is stored under the right conditions and always has a reliable power supply and Internet connectivity.